 Control Statements in Java

-The if statement allows us to execute a block of code only if a certain condition is true.
-Here is the general syntax for an if statement in Java:
+In Java, the if statement is used to execute a block of code if a specified condition is true.
+If the condition is false, the code inside the if statement will not be executed.

 if (condition) {